 Independent pension for your ex-partner (conversion)

 In the case of a divorce or termination of your registered partnership, you can also opt for conversion.
 This means that your ex-partner obtains an independent right to part of your occupational retirement pension.
 By doing so, you definitively waive your right to this part of your occupational retirement pension.
 This part will be added to the special partner’s pension of your partner.
 Your ex-partner's pension will commence when he or she retires and ends when your ex-partner passes away.
+Conversion can be beneficial, for example if you and your former partner have both accrued roughly the same amount of occupational retirement pension.
+You can check this at www.mijnpensioenoverzicht.nl.

 Applying for equalisation or conversion of your occupational retirement pension